Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 obvi·sly the simply unrivalled single-volume-length

-description of English phonetics (not only British English)
+description of English phonetics (not just British English, either)

 to be had.
 Finally, a very welcome piece of news to mention is